+Which form do I file?
 Report federal unemployment tax on Form 940, Employer's Annual Federal Unemployment (FUTA) Tax Return.

-If you qualify, you can use the simpler Form 940-EZ instead.
+Or, if you qualify, you can use the simpler Form 940-EZ instead.
 See Publication 15 to find out if you can use this form.